fhmiibrhimdev/laravel-react-vite-stisla/README.md

 - Form validation with ReactJS validation rules
 - [NEW!]
 Authentication with JWT Token
 - [NEW!]
 Validation and sweetalert authentication
+- [NEW!]
+Multiple authentication role REST API with laratrust!
+- [NEW!]
+Page: 404, 403.

 ## Prerequisites